deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 Xiù disengaged gently and sat up, wiping her cheeks. "...Sorry."

 "Don't even apologise to me, sweetie.
 It's okay."
 Liz smiled warmly, and indicated that Xiù's soup had arrived sometime while she hadn't been paying attention.
-Xiù didn't need prompting – she scooped it up and, after a tentative sip to make sure it wasn't too hot, devoured the lot.
+Xiù didn't need prompting---she scooped it up and, after a tentative sip to make sure it wasn't too hot, devoured the lot.

 It wasn't the greatest soup ever.
-But it was warm, it was comforting, it was *chicken* – and it was amazing how many things in the galaxy *didn't* taste like chicken – and it lasted maybe thirty seconds.
+But it was warm, it was comforting, it was *chicken*---and it was amazing how many things in the galaxy *didn't* taste like chicken---and it lasted maybe thirty seconds.

 "Whew!"
 Liz made an appreciative noise.
 “You needed that, eh?”